BACKGROUND

 How else might lynx affect deer?

-Predation pressure can encourage behavioural changes, creating a so-called ‘landscape of fear’, with prey responses ranging from increased vigilance to avoidance of high-risk areas.
-Anecdotally, forest managers have described how deer quickly learn which areas to avoid in relation to risk from human hunters.
-However, the evidence for such behavioural responses to lynx remains limited.
-In Norway, roe deer do not appear to avoid habitats associated with high lynx predation risk and recolonization by lynx has had little impact on roe deer habitat selection.
-There is also no evidence yet of habitat recovery being directly linked to any of the various lynx reintroductions across Europe.
+Predation pressure can encourage behavioural changes in prey species, sometimes creating a so-called ‘landscape of fear’, with prey responses ranging from increased vigilance to the avoidance of high-risk areas.
+Similarly, forest managers have described how deer quickly learn which areas to avoid in relation to risk from human hunters.
+However, the evidence for such behavioural adaptations in response to the presence lynx remains mixed and limited.

-Red deer reduced the time they spent in a foraging area as well as their browsing intensity within plots laced with large carnivore scat and urine, but this effect was more pronounced with wolf scent than lynx (actually bobcat) scent.
+In Norway, roe deer do not appear to avoid habitats associated with high lynx predation risk and recolonization by lynx has had little impact on roe deer habitat selectionRed deer reduced the time they spent in a foraging area as well as their browsing intensity within plots laced with large carnivore scat and urine, but this effect was more pronounced with wolf scent than lynx (actually bobcat) scent.
 Another study revealed that roe deer respond to the olfactory cues present in Eurasian lynx urine by increasing their vigilance dramatically, but do so only temporarily in the immediate wake of scent detection, while roe deer exhibited similar levels of overall vigilance in areas with and without lynx.

 On the other hand, roe deer may become more nocturnal when the background level of general human disturbance is high.
 This effect is most pronounced during the hunting season, with the influence of hunting greatest in less disturbed areas.
 However, this pattern varies in relation to lynx density.
 Indeed, in the presence of lynx, roe deer are relatively more diurnal.
 This alone could lead to some interesting changes in ecosystem functioning.
 For example, any shift towards more diurnal activity could decrease levels of tick infestation and, hence, reduce the dispersal of ticks and tick-borne diseases over the landscape.